steemit/devportal-tutorials-js/tutorials/23_power_down/README.md

 #### 3. Calculate and Fill form <a name="fill-form"></a>

-After we fetched account data, we will fill form with VESTS balance and show current balance details.
-Note, that in order to get available VESTS balance we will have to check if account is already powering down and how much is powering down, how much of VESTS were delegated out which locks them from being powered down.
-Available balance will be in `avail` variable, next for convenience of user, we convert available VESTS to STEEM with `getDynamicGlobalProperties` function and fill form fields accordingly.
+Once the account data has been fetched, we will fill the form with VESTS balance and show current balance details.
+Note, that in order to get the available vesting shares we will have to check a few things:

+*   if account is already powering down
+*   how much is currently powering down
+*   how much has been delegated (because active delegation locks those funds from being powered down)

+Available balance will be in the `avail` variable.

+For the convenience of the user, we will convert available VESTS to STEEM with `getDynamicGlobalProperties` function and fill the form fields accordingly.

 ```javascript
     const name = _account[0].name;